MiriamFi/tdt4250-semester-project/README.md

 # TDT4250-Semester-Project
 This project uses the IMDB Database found at https://www.imdb.com/interfaces/.
-You can download the sets from https://drive.google.com/open?id=1YmUb6XO-U-QRwuHYjgTz-tvFm5jrgisG
+You can download the subsets used in this project from https://drive.google.com/open?id=1YmUb6XO-U-QRwuHYjgTz-tvFm5jrgisG.
+These were generated using Python and filtered by Region, showing only titles from the US, except for TvEpisodes, these can be from any region, but must be connected to a series originating in the US.
+All other subsets are filtered by what is contained in the region based subset.
 We recommend using the google link, as the main imdb datsets use a different naming scheme, and the naming of the files in sets.zip is already correct.
+In addition we've also added a deserialized Imdb.imdb, as deserializing uses a massive amount of memory, and can crash on some computers.
+To deserialize, we recommend never using the full datasets from Imdb, and even when using the subsets, you should add an argument to increase the max memory usage of Java to 4,5-5gb RAM.

 ## Requirements
 `Sirius - https://www.eclipse.org/sirius/download.html, follow the marketplace guidelines` <br/>